Caring for Siblings of Kids With Disabilities

 How Can I Help Kids Handle Strong Emotions?

-Some siblings roll with the punches and don't much bother them, while others are more sensitive and take things to heart.
+Some siblings roll with the punches and don't let uch bother them, while others are more sensitive and take things to heart.
 These kids need healthy ways to work through their emotions.
 Writing in a journal, being physically active, or doing creative arts like dance or music are good ways to handle strong emotions.

 If you notice changes in your child's sleep routine, appetite, mood, or behavior, it could be a sign of anxiety, depression, or another problem.
 If this happens, get help from a mental health provider for your child.